hiimluck3r/KeepInventory/etc/docs.md

 ![Data Editing](/etc/images/information_by_article.png)

 Back to our devices.
 As you may have noticed, there are many buttons under the description, each of which is responsible for editing a certain parameter.
-Only users with the WORKER role and older have access to them.
+Only users with the WORKER role and higher have access to them.

 In addition to the ability to edit and delete devices, we have the ability to declare the device ***problematic***.